Fourteen Years of Bard in the Barracks

 Bard in the Barracks’ Artistic Director is Len Falkenstein, who is Director of the Drama program at the University of New Brunswick in Fredericton, and also Artistic Director of the NotaBle Acts Theatre Company, whose mandate is to develop and produce new work by New Brunswick dramatists.

 In its first three seasons, Bard in the Barracks staged Much Ado About Nothing (2006), Twelfth Night (2007), and As You Like It (2008), all in Barracks Square in downtown Fredericton.
 In 2009, the company moved to Odell Park with a critically acclaimed promenade staging of A Midsummer Night’s Dream.
-Our other Odell Park productions to date, which typically feature intimate and immersive promenade stagings that lead audiences between different locations in Odell Park, have been The Adventurs of Pericles (2016), Hamlet (2014), The Tempest (2013), Love’s Labour’s Lost (2012), King Lear (2011), and Macbeth (2010, remounted 2011).
+Our other Odell Park productions to date, which typically feature intimate and immersive promenade stagings that lead audiences between different locations in Odell Park, have been Richard III, The Adventurs of Pericles (2016), Hamlet (2014), The Tempest (2013), Love’s Labour’s Lost (2012), King Lear (2011), and Macbeth (2010, remounted 2011).
 In 2015, the company staged a two-show season to celebrate our past and present, returning to Barracks Square to stage Romeo and Juliet and remounting our critically-acclaimed Hamlet from 2014 in Odell Park.
 And in 2017 we returned to the Barracks again to stage The Comedy of Errors.

 Since 2006 the company has built a large and loyal following, and our annual productions have become one of Fredericton’s summer arts and culture highlights.